 How many repetitions of I like…do you like…? can I get using a basic C.I. technique such as asking an actor questions and having them ask me (a parallel character in the story) questions?
 I timed myself asking a student these, and in thirty seconds I got 8 repetitions of do you like…?
 I like… In one minute, I would get 16 repetitions, and in five minutes, I would get eighty.
 Now, obviously, I’m not spending five minutes asking the actor the same question, but the point stands: focused, teacher-provided input is massively more efficient than communicative pair work.

 I can also ensure the output is accurate, and that the class is listening (and getting TL input, and not English).
 The teacher, especially in a TPRS or other story classroom, can get students to focus by ensuring that the exchange is memorable: instead of asking tedious obvious questions such as do you like hamburgers?, the teacher can ask the actor do you like fighting dragons or knights? or do you like dancing with Ryan Gosling or with Post Malone?
 Finally, the teacher can ensure that the language used is actually understood– comprehended, as Terry Waltz puts it.

-As one person recently posted on the Facebook group CI FIGHT CLUB, “CPAs as a student always made me feel like language class was insulting my intelligence.”
+As one person recently posted in CI FIGHT CLUB, “CPAs as a student always made me feel like language class was insulting my intelligence.”